EHUXUHU/gittest/readme.txt

 Git is a version c0ntrol software and is a distributed system.
-Git is a free software.
+Git is a free software distributed under GPL.